bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 67°
+- 69°
-- Overcast
+- Partly Cloudy
 - 83% humidity
 - 7 mph wind
-- 100% cloud cover
+- 54% cloud cover
 - 23 AQI 🟩
 - 0.33 inches of rain in the past 24 hours
-- 1.94 inches of rain expected in the next 48 hours
+- 1.74 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>